Coded Load Balancing in Cache Networks: Introduction

-Using coding in content delivery scenarios has been proposed in previous works as following.
+Using coding in content delivery scenarios has been proposed in previous works.
 The authors in \cite{Gkantsidis_Rodriguez_Infocom05_NetCode_CDN} and \cite{Lee_2006_CodeTorrent} consider the benefit of using network coding in a P2P based scenario and VANETs, respectively.
-Also, \cite{Zhang_ICCC_2015} uses LT\footnote{Luby Transform.} codes to reduce cache pollution which improves network performance.
+Also, the papers \cite{Bilal19} and \cite{Kumar18} investigate the role of network coding in Information Centric Networks, and Critical Infrastructure Networks, respectively.
 Moreover, \cite{Guven_MultiMulticast_2008} considers the effect of coding on the multiple multicast problem.
 Interested reader can also see \cite{Magli_2013_NetCodeCDN_aReview} which is a good review on the role of network coding for multimedia delivery.

-On another line of research, the in-network caching idea has been proposed to relieve network congestion.
+On another line of research, the in-network caching idea has been proposed to relieve network congestion as explained in the following.
 The authors in \cite{Shanmugam_2013_FemtoCaching} investigate optimal coded/uncoded cache content placement for minimizing delivery delay in wireless content delivery scenarios.
-Also, the pioneering work \cite{Maddah-Ali_2014_Fund_Limits_Caching} introduces the concept of coded content delivery from an information theoretic perspective.
+Following the results in \cite{Shanmugam_2013_FemtoCaching} many researchers have considered the role of caching in wireless settings such as \cite{Yin19}, \cite{Teng19}, and \cite{Lee19}.

+Also, in \cite{BGL15}, the authors look at the problem of optimal MDS coded cache placement in wireless edge networks, which is extended to heterogeneous file and cache sizes in \cite{Liao17}.
+Furthermore the authors in \cite{Zhang18} consider MDS coded cache content placement from an energy consumption perspective.
+Finally, as it is shown in \cite{Recayte18}, LT codes can be used at the wireless edge caches to minimize backhaul rate.

-In contrast to all aforementioned researches, our paper is the first analytical work which analyzes the role of coding in load balancing scenarios.
-We derive closed-form asymptotic results for the impact of coding on the communication cost and maximum load of cache networks.
-Furthermore, we investigate our findings in finite size networks by extensive simulations.
+In all above works, metrics such as the communication rate/cost, delay, and energy consumption in content delivery networks are investigated, and the benefits of using codes are discussed from different perspectives.
+However, an important aspect which is ignored in previous works is the load balancing issue.
+In contrast to all the aforementioned research works in this context, our paper is the first work which investigates the role of coding in load balancing performance through an analytical approach.
+Here, we derive closed-form asymptotic results for the impact of coding on the communication cost and maximum load of servers in cache networks.
+Through the framework developed here, we investigate communication cost and maximum load in grid networks, which is then generalized to other network topologies.
+Moreover, we confirm our analytical findings through extensive simulations, via which we also investigate the effect of network parameters such as number of servers, cache size, popularity profile, and network topology.